scarpazza/battlecruiser/README.md

 I am posting:
 * a Soarer's converter configuration file that remaps the keyboard to convenient keystroke sequences ([m122-emacs.sc](https://github.com/scarpazza/battlecruiser/blob/main/m122-emacs.sc)) and
-* a `.emacs` startup file that binds those sequences to functions I find useful.
+* emacs startup file that illustrates how to binds those sequences as desired.

 The key mappings I chose are chosen precisely to (1) be easily re-bindable from emacs and (2) survive Microsoft's rdesktop.
 Specifically, recent versions of Microsoft Remote Desktop no longer relay function keys F13-F24 to the remote system.